react-component/m-picker/README.md

 ## License

-rc-m-cascade-select is released under the MIT license.
+rmc-cascade-select is released under the MIT license.